ivanchromjak/jekyll-theme-eon/_blocks/home-why-jekyll-3.md

 title: Host for free
 ---

-Jekyll can be hosted for free on GitHub or Gitlab pages.
+Jekyll site can be hosted completely free on GitHub or Gitlab pages.